A Canadian winter experience is like no other, and we are excited to share our list of things to do here during the winter season.

 If you thought ziplining was a summer activity, think again because you can enjoy a thrilling winter experience in Whistler, British Columbia.

 The zipline here will take you between the awesome snowy mountain peaks in one of the most incredible parts of the country.
 A real winter highlight for the adventurous!
+There are plenty of cabins in Saskatchewan that you can stay at.

 1. Winter sports – a popular winter activity in Canada